-Robotic process automation, or RPA, is one of the hottest tech terms listed in the top trending technology 2019 report.
-In brief, it’s an efficient way to save time and money.
-Of course, there’s more to it, so we can create an automation glossary of sorts that will include explanations of this robotic term.
+Robotic process automation, or RPA, is one of the hottest tech terms, often listed in top trending technology of 2019 reports.
+It’s certainly an efficient way to save time and money.
+But of course there’s more to it than that, so we have created a brief automation glossary that will include some explanations of this term.

-Generally speaking, RPA means using software robots that can emulate digital desktop work that people do — they are by no means anything like shiny metal robots!
+Generally speaking, robotic process automation (RPA) means using software robots that can emulate digital desktop work that people do — they are by no means anything like the shiny metal robots you might imagine!
 You can find a lot of RPA use cases daily in a wide range of routine operations.
-For instance, many "copy-paste" activities can be automated using RPA, such as scraping data and entering it into Excel spreadsheets, or filling out forms.
+For instance, many "copy-paste" activities can be automated using robotic process automation, such as scraping data and entering it into Excel spreadsheets or filling out forms.

 The IEEE Guide for Terms and Concepts in Intelligent Process Automation (June 2017) says:

-Breaking that definition down by its key phrases:
+Let’s break down that definition of RPA by its key phrases.

 “Business logic” serves as a buzzword to refer to all the algorithms and codes needed to make a piece of software work with a company’s customers and servers.
 In other words, the algorithms involved in business logic perform behind-the-scenes data processing that is invisible to the user but critical to keep things running smoothly.